 Content is a separate Arrow profit center that enables the company to reach its buyers at a lower cost than before.
 “Not only has Arrow purchased amazingly valuable subscriber lists and editorial talent, but it also purchased stand-alone marketing that is profitable unto itself,” Rose writes.

 “Over the last two years, Arrow Electronics has established itself as the largest media company in electronics.
-In February of 2015, Arrow purchased 16 engineering websites, e-newsletters, inventory access tools, and databases from Hearst’s United Technical Publications.
+In February 2015, Arrow purchased 16 engineering websites, e-newsletters, inventory access tools, and databases from Hearst’s United Technical Publications.
 One year later, the company acquired the entire electronics media portfolio of UBM, including the brands EE Times, EDN, SEM, Embedded, EBN, TechOnline, and DataSheets.com for $23.5 million.”

 Content operates as a separate profit center in companies such as Johnson & Johnson:

 Johnson & Johnson operates BabyCenter.com as a completely separate division of the company.
 BabyCenter reaches more than 45 million parents a month from every corner of the globe through its 11 owned and operated properties in nine different languages.
 Eight of every 10 U.S. mothers use BabyCenter.”

 Generate the minimum amount of content that can achieve maximum results, Rose says.

 Don’t make a false assumption such as the more times a customer touches your content, the likelier they are to buy.
 Instead, build a friction-free flow of content to turn readers into subscribers, and subscribers into customers over time.